rik2803/aws-cfn-gen/README.md

 If the name contains an underscore, the part before the underscore is used to determine the function name, and the complete string is used, after some _CFN_ related transformation, as the _CloudFormation_ resource name.

+#### `function_name`

+Assign fixed name to Lambda function, if the property is present.
+Changing this name will cause the resource to be re-created (and the old resource to be removed).
+This is at risk of the user.

 #### `handler`